 The next step toward making healthy behavior changes is considering what would motivate you to actually do them.
 And, clearly, thinking about how exercising more will lower your stroke risk in 30 years doesn’t count.

-“Make your motivations more immediately relevant,” says Patrick Raue, Ph.D., a clinical psychologist and professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington School of Medicine and an expert in motivational interviewing, a type of therapy that helps people tap into their motivation to change their lives.
+“Make your motivations more immediately relevant,” says Patrick Raue, a clinical psychologist at UW Medical Center – Roosevelt and an expert in motivational interviewing, a type of therapy that helps people tap into their motivation to change their lives.

-Motivations that are relevant to you in the present could be things like exercising for your emotional and physical well-being or saving money by cooking at home more.
+Motivations that are relevant to you in the present could be things like exercising for your emotional and physical well-being, saving money by cooking at home more or by quitting vaping.

 Whatever you decide to focus on, make that the main reason you decide to make the change, and supplement that with the idea that you’re also helping your future self prevent disease.

-Start small, and don’t be too hard on yourself
+Start small and don’t be hard on yourself

 Additional tips from Renn and Raue include starting small so you’re setting yourself up for success instead of failure; using peer support by enlisting a friend to go along with you and help hold you accountable; and scheduling reminders in your phone so you won’t forget what you wanted to do.